piraeusdatastore/piraeus-operator/doc/k8s-backend.md

 $ helm install piraeus-op ./charts/piraeus --values k8s-backend.yaml
 ```

-However, since this feature is quite new, there might be situations in which LINSTOR fails to upgrade resources,
-leaving the LINSTOR cluster in an unusable state.
-For this reason, we strongly recommend doing a manual backup
-of all LINSTOR resources before upgrading the cluster.

-Beginning with operator version v1.8.0, the operator will create a snapshot of all LINSTOR internal resources
+Since operator version v1.8.0, the operator will create a snapshot of all LINSTOR internal resources
 before changing the controller image.
 The backup is available as a secret named `linstor-backup-<hash>`.

-To copy
+**Upgrades from before 1.8.0** will skip the above backup step, so you should always do a manual backup (described
+below) in this case.

-the backup to your local machine, you can use the following command:
+To copy the backup to your local machine, you can use the following command:
 ```
 kubectl get secret linstor-backup-<hash> -o 'go-template={{index .data ".binaryData.backup.tar.gz" | base64decode}}' > linstor-backup.tar.gz
 ```